 When the chocolate is melted and evenly smooth and glossy, remove it from the heat.
 Place a sheet of parchment paper over a large baking pan or cutting board to receive the strawberries.
 Then carefully dip each strawberry into the chocolate, taking care to coat all sides evenly and let the excess drip off the bottom.
 Lay the strawberry down on its side on the parchment paper; then repeat with the remaining strawberries.

 Let the strawberries sit for at least 20 minutes while the chocolate cools.
 In the meantime, melt the white chocolate (for some reason, we had better luck with the white chocolate in the microwave than in the double boiler) and stir carefully with a spatula until the white chocolate is evenly melted and glossy.
 Scoop the melted white chocolate into a small plastic bag, seal it, and use scissors to snip a small corner off the bag.
 Then squeeze a thin drizzle of white chocolate in a zigzag pattern across the strawberries.

 Chill the strawberries and serve within 24 hours.

 And here’s one more fun thing about strawberries: No matter how hard you try, no two are going to look exactly alike.
 Just like kids on the spectrum, or any kids for that matter.
 Here’s to being “not-normal!.”

-Blogger disclosure: I am a member of Netflix’s Stream Team, through which I write a monthly blog post in exchange for an annual subscription.
+Blogger disclosure: I wrote this post as a member of Netflix’s Stream Team, through which I received an annual subscription.
 I did not receive any additional compensation for this post.
+This post contains affiliate links to my Amazon affiliate account.
 All opinions expressed are my own.